ThatGuyJamal/type-fetch/README.md

 ---

-# z-fetch
+# type-fetch

-**z-fetch** is a lightweight, flexible HTTP client library for making API requests in JavaScript/TypeScript.
+**type-fetch** is a lightweight, flexible HTTP client library for making API requests in JavaScript/TypeScript.
 It provides a straightforward API with built-in support for retries, caching, and content type handling.
-Whether you're building a web application or a Node.js service, **z-fetch** is designed to simplify and streamline your HTTP requests.
+Whether you're building a web application or a Node.js service, **type-fetch** is designed to simplify and streamline your HTTP requests.

 ## Features